- Need to Repair Poor Credit? – You’re Not Alone

 - Rent out a spare room with Airbnb

 Learn How to Budget and Save

-Some small changes can make a world of difference to our disposable income which means there’s then more scope to commit money to paying off debt.
+Some small changes can make a world of difference to our disposable income which means there’s then more scope to commit money to pay off debt.

-The key to doing this is to create a financial strategy which will free up some of your income that you can then commit to eradicating your debt.
+The key to doing this is to create a financial strategy that will free up some of your income that you can then commit to eradicating your debt.

 - Create a budget whereby you assign each dollar of your income to each expense that you have and do not exceed that amount

 - Practice the debt snowball method whereby you pay off your smallest debts first and foremost by throwing as much cash at those smaller debts as possible.
 The idea is this will give you the impetus to carry on paying off all of your debts as you’ll garner encouragement from each debt you discharge